-I wish I could say I originally had this idea, but I seen it first on Pinterest.
+I wish I could say I originally had this idea, but I seen the chalkboard wine glasses first on Pinterest.
 I knew immediately that I wanted to make these for my Bridesmaids Movie party.

-Basically, here is what I done.
-I laid out a piece of heavy cardboard on my kitchen table (very important).
+Basically, this is how I made the chalkboard wine glasses: I laid out a piece of heavy cardboard on my kitchen table (very important).
 Then I found a container to pour the paint in.
 If you have smaller glasses you may be able to dip the stems right into the can.
 That was my plan.
-However, my glasses were just a touch to big..dang it.
+However, my glasses were just a touch to big.
 Gently dip the bottom of your glass into the paint.

 The paint will be thick on the glass.
 I wiped the bottom across the lip of my paint container to try to remove the excess.